Abbott Laboratories

-Abbott Laboratories is an American multinational medical devices and health care company with headquarters in Abbott Park, Illinois, United States.
-The company was founded by Chicago physician Wallace Calvin Abbott in 1888 to formulate known drugs; today, it sells medical devices, diagnostics, branded generic medicines and nutritional products.
-It split off its research-based pharmaceuticals business into AbbVie in 2013.
-The CEO of Abbott said in 2015 that the company had been in India for over a century; it was named Abbott India Ltd. in 2002.
+Abbott Laboratories, commonly known as Abbott, is an American multinational medical devices and health care company with headquarters in Abbott Park, Illinois.
+The company produces pharmaceuticals for sale outside the United States (13% of 2024 revenues), diagnostic products (20% of 2024 revenues), nutritional products (22% of 2024 revenues), and medical devices (45% of 2024 revenues).

+Abbott operates in over 160 countries and sources from at least 62 suppliers worldwide.

 Abbott's products include Pedialyte, Similac, BinaxNOW, Ensure, Glucerna, ZonePerfect, FreeStyle Libre, i-STAT and MitraClip.

+The company is ranked 107th on the Fortune 500 and 144th on the Forbes Global 2000.

 History

 Foundation and early history

 In 1888 at the age of 30, Wallace Abbott (1857–1921), an 1885 graduate of the University of Michigan, founded the Abbott Alkaloidal Company in Ravenswood, Chicago.
 At the time, he was a practising physician and owned a drug store.
 His innovation was formulating the active part of alkaloid medicinal plants—morphine, quinine, strychnine and codeine—as tiny "dosimetric granules", producing more consistent and effective dosages for patients than the liquid preparations previously used, which deteriorated over time.
 In 1922, the company moved from Ravenswood to North Chicago, Illinois.